-Mayor of London Sadiq Khan has committed to bringing the tram to Sutton in a major boost for The London Cancer Hub.
+Mayor of London Sadiq Khan has committed to exploring options for bringing the tram to Sutton in a major boost for The London Cancer Hub.

 The extension of the Tramlink service from Wimbledon to Sutton forms a key part of the Mayor’s new strategy to improve transport in London over the next 25 years.